utkarsh231/SkinCheck/README.md

 of this research is to develop innovative methodologies that allow individuals, particularly those with limited resources and medical knowledge, to gain insight into skin cancer diseases.
 By providing accessible technologies, this research endeavors to raise awareness and understanding of skin cancer among the general population, ultimately contributing to the betterment of society.
+NOTE:- It is a SkinCancer Classification tool (not a detection tool) with an accuracy of 87.89%

 ## 🔸Problem Defeinition:-
 The project focuses on the utilization of advanced deep learning techniques to develop an application capable of accurately classifying